tuanminh25/filtered-string-view/README.md

   - **Avoids unnecessary allocations**, ensuring minimal memory overhead.
   - **Uses `std::function<bool(const char &)>`** for filtering logic.

-This implementation is **modular, performant, and extensible**, making it a powerful tool for **string processing** in high-performance applications.
+This implementation is built around idea of  **modularity, performance, and extensibility**, with hope of making it a powerful tool for **string processing** in high-performance applications.